 Remember that your specific situation might not call for all of these, so you have to do your own due diligence and vet these supplements first.

-The best protein powder is essential to help you build and maintain muscle.
+A quality whey protein powder is essential to help you build and maintain muscle.
 It helps with muscle repair and aids in the production of enzymatic processes and hormones.
 Current research shows that using protein immediately after a weight training session can help you see the gains you’re working so hard for in the gym.
 Take a look at the next section for a detailed explanation of how and why protein is so important for your progress.

 If you add one extra supplement to your toolkit, it should be some good BCAAs.
 A group of three amino acids that are most often found in protein sources, BCAAs are essential for muscle growth.
 Research shows that BCAAs can improve muscle gains.